mbrochh/nodebox-ansible/README.md

 * Clone this repo
 * Create `hosts` file based on `hosts.sample`
 * Create `./vars/external_vars.yml` file based on `./vars/external_vars.yml.sample`
+* NOTE: The `ansible-playbook` commands can be re-run as often as you want
 * Execute with `ansible-playbook -i hosts step1.yml`
   * This will only prepare Ubuntu and install bitcoin core.
   * You should check if it worked via `tail -f ~/.bitcoin/debug.log`